OLD MEN RULE.....Yes, we do have some advantages.

 Don't mess with older people...age and treachery

 will always overcome youth and skill!
-Challenges
+Challenges and

 brilliance only come with age and experience.